hhvu0102/unix_basic/practice/README.md

 In this section, we will be practicing using UNIX commands to explore some real data (well, the data in the lecture section was real too).

 The data supplied here, E003-H3K27ac.narrowPeak.gz, is a narrow peak file downloaded from [The Roadmap Epigenomes Project](https://egg2.wustl.edu/roadmap/web_portal/index.html).
 Briefly, it contains the regions of interest in H1 embryonic stem cells.
 The file is in a format called `narrowPeak`.
-The first column of the file is the chromosome (in the form `chr*`), the second column is the start position of the region, and the third column is the stop position of the region.
-The other columns can be read about [here](http://genome.ucsc.edu/FAQ/FAQformat.html#format12).
+- The first column of the file is the chromosome (in the form `chr*`).
+- The second column is the start position of the region.
+- The third column is the stop position of the region.
+- The 9th column: q-value, which are the measurement of statistical significance using false discovery rate (-log10).
+Use -1 if no qValue is assigned.
+- The other columns can be read about [here](http://genome.ucsc.edu/FAQ/FAQformat.html#format12).
 Also, the general file format is called `bed`, you can read about it on the same website.

 You can see that the data here has a filename extension of `.gz`.
 It means the data had been compressed.
 To decompress the file, do the following command:
 ```